mdurc/DMRemotePetFeederIOT/README.md

 app.py: lines 14, 16, and 151                 web.html: lines 6 and 7

-Created for KHS engineering class
+Created for an engineering class